JvanKatwijk/qt-dab/README.md

  * There were questions why not to restrict the visible services in the list to audioservices only.
 The configuration and control widget has a selector for that.

- * Since there was an additional selector on the configuration and control widget, the layout of the widget chanhed a little.
+ * Since there was an additional selector on the configuration and control widget, the layout of the widget changed a little.

  * the dxDisplay now shows more data on the transmitters that are identified in the current channel.